 Don’t worry.
 You’ll catch on.

-We offer one sitting: Every other Sunday morning from 10am to 11am, Eastern.
+We offer one public sitting: Every other Sunday evening from 5pm to 6pm, Eastern.

 We provide cushions and chairs.
 If you have a favorite cushion, chair, or sitting bench, you may bring it with you.